Broseley: Legacy

 The type of bricks and tiles once produced in abundance in Broseley have become synonymous with any product of their type, regardless of where they were made.
 Broseley bricks are notable for their brown and red mottled nature, a sign of their cheap production, and Broseley tiles are of a strawberry red to light brown hue.

 The pipeworks in Broseley were responsible for producing millions of clay pipes that were shipped worldwide.
 These are invaluable for dating archaeological sites, as they survive without decay and bear a maker's stamp that reveals their date of origin.

 Works pioneered here and across the Ironbridge Gorge set the stage for mass production of iron products in the later Industrial Revolution that drove the expansion of the British Empire.
 This is due in part to the work of John Wilkinson and his construction of precision-engineered steam engines and weaponry.

 Local government

 Broseley is a civil parish with the status of a town and as such has a town council chaired by a town mayor.
-It is in the part of Shropshire administered by Shropshire Council, a unitary authority; prior to 2009 it formed part of the district of Bridgnorth.
+It is in the part of Shropshire administered by Shropshire, a unitary authority; prior to 2009 it formed part of the district of Bridgnorth.

 Education

-There are two primary schools: Broseley Church of England or Dark Lane School and John Wilkinson School, named after a noted ironmaster who lived nearby.
+There are two primary schools: Broseley Church of England or Dark Lane School and John Wilkinson School, named after the noted ironmaster who lived nearby.
 For secondary education, most pupils travel to William Brookes School in Much Wenlock or to Abraham Darby Academy in Madeley and elsewhere.

+Media

+Local news and television programmes are provided by BBC West Midlands and ITV Central.
+Television signals are received from the nearby Wrekin TV transmitter.
+Local radio stations are BBC Radio Shropshire, Hits Radio Black Country & Shropshire, Capital North West & Wales and Greatest Hits Radio Midlands.
+The Shropshire Star is the town's local weekly newspaper.